Basic Structure of the Department

 - THEA 30: Acting 1

 - THEA 40: Technical Production

-- Students interested in theater either as a course of study or as an extra-curricular activity are encouraged to get involved in a student production.
+- Students interested in theater, either as a course of study or as an extra-curricular activity, are encouraged to get involved in a production.
+There are hundreds of opportunities each year, on-stage and off, with time commitments ranging from one-day to more than six weeks (for a mainstage production).
 Participation is open to all students.
-Interested students should monitor Blitz Bulletins and the bulletin board in “Shakespeare Alley” – the Theater department hallway in the Hop, or speak with Maggie Devine-Sullivan in the Theater department office.
+Interested students should monitor the Theater Department website and the bulletin board in "Shakespeare Alley" – the Theater department hallway in the Hop, or speak with Maggie Devine-Sullivan in the Theater department office.

 Current Enrollments, Class Size, and Distributives